iogbole/blog.israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 image: https://user-images.githubusercontent.com/2548160/178162960-63208a2b-8812-4fae-8920-8d98b09ad890.jpg

 date:   2020-12-12 06:01:35 +0300
-description: "Have you ever wondered how SSO work under the hood?
-I was battered by various complex SSO/LDAP integration issues, I decided to make it personal..."
+description: "Have you ever wondered how SSO works under the hood?
+I was battered by various complex SSO/LDAP integration issues, so I decided to make it personal..."
 ---
-Single Sign-On (SSO) is here to stay, and SSO's importance cannot be overemphasised; but have you ever wondered how SSO work under the hood?
+Single Sign-On (SSO) is here to stay, and SSO's importance cannot be overemphasized; but have you ever wondered how SSO works under the hood?
 After being battered by various complex SSO/LDAP integration issues, I decided to unravel the mystery behind the working principle of this authentication method.

 > *"One ring to rule them all, One ring to find them, One ring to bring them all, and in the darkness bind them" - Lord of the Rings*